dndubins/MLX90641/README.txt

 To use the library, copy the download to the Library directory.

 Technical notes:
-- MLX90641 only currently works on the ESP32.
+- This MLX90641.h library was designed only for the ESP32.
+Feel free to adapt it to other MCUs!